thomasyang44/sko-tech-academy/docs/client-onboarding/co-deploy-integrate.md

 <a name="deploy-integrate-7"></a>
 ??? note summary "Expand to view"

-    If you have provisioned an RPA server and you'd like to test the integration....
+    If you have provisioned an RPA server and you'd like to test the integration follow these steps.
+Please make sure you have requested a userID on the SWAT teneant using this link
+    ```

-    1. TODO
+    TODO
+    ```

+    1. Refer to your TechZone reservation email and identify the URL for your RPA node
     ![Email](./images/rpa_val_1.png)

-    2. TODO
+    2. Login to your RPA node and open Firefox and click on the IBM RPA License bookmark.
+Click Activate.
     ![Email](./images/rpa_val_2.png)

-    3. TODO
+    3. Enter the details of the RPA license (ask an instructor).
     ![Email](./images/rpa_val_3.png)

-    4. TODO
+    4. Open RPA Studio and enter your email address.
     ![Email](./images/rpa_val_4.png)

     5. TODO